 ► This link is updated every week with the Pope's general audience on Wednesdays.

-► At this link, you can always access the following (all times Rome time): the live-stream of the Pope's morning Mass at Casa Santa Marta (every morning at 7 AM); the Pope's general audience (every Wednesday at 9.30 AM); and the Angelus (every Sunday at 12 noon).
+► At this link, you can always access the following (all times Rome time): the Pope's general audience (every Wednesday at 9.30 AM) and the Angelus (every Sunday at 12 noon).

 FROM THE PRELATE